Are you newly self-employed?

 Have a really good look into your start-up idea before investing any further time or money into it.

-Whether your business idea is original or not actually has no significance whatsoever in its success.
+Whether your start-up idea is original or not actually has no significance whatsoever in its success.

 Success lies not in the originality of your idea but your determination to market it.